 The terms of each private placement warrant provide for an adjustment to the number of shares of common stock for which the private placement warrant may be exercised or to the exercise price of the private placement warrant on the occurrence of certain events.
 An adjustment which has the effect of preventing dilution generally is not a taxable event.
 U.S. holders of the private placement warrants would, however, be treated as receiving a constructive distribution from us if, for example, the adjustment to the number of such shares or to such exercise price increases the warrant holders' proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of common stock that would be obtained upon exercise or through a decrease in the exercise price of the private placement warrants), including as a result of a distribution of cash or other property to the holders of shares of our common stock which is taxable to such holders of such shares as a distribution.
-Any constructive distribution from us equal to the fair market value of such increased interest resulting from the adjustment.
+Any constructive distribution received by a U.S. holder would be subject to tax in the same manner as if such U.S. holders of the private placement warrants received a cash distribution from us equal to the fair market value of such increased interest resulting from the adjustment.
 Generally, a U.S. holder's adjusted tax basis in its private placement warrants would be increased to the extent any such constructive distribution is treated as a dividend.